LordGolias/antistasi/README.md

 # Replacing Factions

-This version supports easy replacement of modded factions.
+This version supports easy replacement of factions.
 Use the following steps:

 1. Duplicate the file `templates/AAF.sqf` (for independents), `templates/NATO.sqf` (for NATO) or `templates/CSAT.sqf` (for CSAT)